Search

 • including non-solicitation covenants as a matter of course, under which the discloser restricts the recipient from soliciting its employees and possibly also suppliers and/or clients for a period

-Paper Rock’s NDA templates aim to provide a legally robust solution which also achieving a balanced position between the parties.
+Paper Rock’s confidentiality agreement templates aim to provide a legally robust solution whilst also achieving a balanced position between the parties.

 Shopping Basket